Two-Person Bargaining when the Disagreement Point is Private Information: The model

-Hence, each player $i$ prefers $a_{i}$ most and $a_{j}$ least ($ i,j=1,2,i\neq j$) and strictly prefers disagreement to the best outcome for the other, so that compromising is necessary.
-We assume that the players have private information only about $a_{0}$; hence, the (ordinal) rankings of the non-disagreement alternatives are common knowledge, but a player does not know how much the other one dislikes disagreement.
+The model reflects a real-world scenario in which the payoffs from all possible agreements are common knowledge, but a player does not know how much the other one dislikes disagreement.
 Such a situation could, for example, arise when the players know each other very well, but each is lacking information about the other's outside options.
-We, furthermore, assume that it is common knowledge that disagreement is inefficient; specifically, we assume that $a_{0}$ is strictly Pareto dominated by some lottery on the players' ideal points: